Reltroner/reltroner-studio/content/cultures/cute-culture-reltronland.md

 Cute Culture in Reltronland has roots in Cosmeilia, a planet where aesthetics of kindness, color harmony, and emotional resonance are core social values.
 Immigrants from Cosmeilia introduced:

-* **Pixl Species**: Sentient, fairy-like beings who design visual communication and social-emotion devices.
+* **Piksyl Species**: Sentient, fairy-like beings who design visual communication and social-emotion devices.
 * **Cultural Merchants**: Cosmeilian youth who launched accessories, accessories, and school programs in Reltronepolis.

 ### 1.2 From Margin to Mainstream